isaacplmann/ngx-contextmenu/README.md

 # ngx-contextmenu

 A context menu built with Angular (6) inspired by [ui.bootstrap.contextMenu](https://github.com/Templarian/ui.bootstrap.contextMenu).
 Bootstrap classes are included in the markup, but there is no explicit dependency on Bootstrap.
-[Demo](https://isaacplmann.github.io/ngx-contextmenu/)
+[Demo](https://isaacplmann.github.io/ngx-contextmenu/) [Stackblitz example](https://stackblitz.com/edit/ngx-contextmenu-example)

 ## Installation